The goal of this module is to support the integration of reinforcement

 of this approach is that there is no defined location for the custom

-Therefore, an approach using inheritance was chosen: The RlApplication
+Therefore, an approach using inheritance was chosen: The RlApplications

 are designed as abstract classes from which the user has to inherit in